An antichain condition for infinite groups: Pronormal subgroups

 We now rule out the infinite locally finite simple case by a close inspection on families of finite simple groups.

 \begin{prop} Let $G$ be a locally finite group satisfying $\ac_{pr}$.
-Then $G$ is soluble-by-finite. \end{prop} \begin{proof} Suppose first that $G$ is simple and assume for a contradiction that $G$ is infinite and suppose first that $G$ is linear and let $B=T\ltimes P$ be a Borel subgroup of $G$, where $T$ is a maximal torus and $P$ is a maximal $p$-subgroup of $G$.
-By \cite[Theorem A]{HartShu}, $G$ is a group of Lie type over an infinite locally finite field $K$ of positive characteristic, say $p$.
+Then $G$ is soluble-by-finite. \end{prop} \begin{proof} Suppose first that $G$ is simple.
+Assume for a contradiction that $G$ is infinite.
+Suppose first that $G$ is linear, and let $B=T\ltimes P$ be a Borel subgroup of $G$, where $T$ is a maximal torus and $P$ is a maximal $p$-subgroup of $G$.
+It follows from \cite[Theorem A]{HartShu}, for example, that $G$ is a group of Lie type over an infinite locally finite field $K$ of positive characteristic, say $p$.
 Notice that a maximal $p$-subgroup of $G$ contains an elementary abelian subgroup of infinite total rank, so it must be a Dedekind group by Lemma \ref{inftn}(ii).
 Consider first the case in which $G$ is of type $A_1$ (i.e. $\operatorname{PSL}_{2}(K)$).
 Then $P$ is an infinite elementary abelian $p$-group.
 Since any $\operatorname{A}_1(p^n)$ has a semisimple element of order $\frac{p^n+1}{p-1}$, hence acting irreducibly on a unipotent subgroup of $\operatorname{A}_1(p^n)$, $P$ contains subgroups which are not pronormal in $B$ and this contradicts Lemma \ref{inftn}(ii).

 Let now $G$ be a group of one of the types listed below, subject to the indicated restrictions on the characteristic $p$: